kithmina1999/worklenz-astro/src/content/blog/bitbucket-pipelines-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [rememberthemilk-alternative, hubstaff-alternative, kanboard-alternative, shortcut-alternative]
+related: [github-projects-self-hosted-alternative, salesforce-tasks-self-hosted-alternative, teamwork-self-hosted-alternative, notion-self-hosted-alternative]
 ---